crewtimer/crewtimer-points/README.md

 ### Add your code

-1. Fork the crewtimer-points git repo.
-2. Review the code for other points engines.
+1. Review the code for other points engines.
-3. Add your calculator under src/calculators.
+2. Add your calculator under src/calculators.
-4. Add a jest test under tests/.
+3. Add a jest test under tests/.
-5. Add a [React visualizer](https://react.dev/) under src/components.
+4. Add a [React visualizer](https://react.dev/) under src/components.
 If you are unfamiliar with React and don't want to learn React, ask Glenn to do this for you based on an example you provide.
-6. Add export references for your new points viewer in src/index.ts.
+5. Add export references for your new points viewer in src/index.ts.
-7. Reference your visualizer from example/App.tsx.
+6. Reference your visualizer from example/App.tsx.
-8. Test (see Running Jest Tests below)
+7. Test (see Running Jest Tests below)
-9. Lint and format your code: ```yarn npmprepublishOnly```
+8. Lint and format your code: ```yarn npmprepublishOnly```
-10. Commit your changes and do a pull request to crewtimer-points.
+9. Commit your changes and do a pull request to crewtimer-points.

 ## Running Jest Tests